-I WOIC = · Status 1105 DUCI

-Bit 7 6 5 4 3 2 1 0

-Name WPEN 0 0 0 BP1 BP0 WEL 0
+Bit 7 6 5 4 3 2 1 0 Name WPEN 0 0 0 BP1 BP0 WEL 0

 Bits 0 and 4-6 are fixed at 0 and cannot be modified.
-Note that bit 0 ("Ready" in EEPROMs) is unnecessary as the F-RAM writes in real-time and is never busy.
-The WPEN, BP1 and BP0 control write protection features.
+Note that bit 0 (Ready in EEPROMs) is unnecessary as the F-RAM writes in real-time and is never busy.
+The BP1 and BP0 control software write protection features.
 They are nonvolatile (shaded yellow).
 The WEL flag indicates the state of the Write Enable Latch.
-Attempting to directly write the WEL bit in the Status Register has no effect on its state.
-This bit is internally set and cleared via the WREN and WRDI commands, respectively.
+Attempting to directly write the WEL bit in the status register has no effect on its state.
+This bit is internally set by the WREN command and cleared by terminating a write cycle (/CS high) or by using the WRDI command.

 BP1 and BP0 are memory block write protection bits.
-They specify portions of memory that are write-protected as shown in the following table.
+They specify portions of memory that are write protected as shown in the following table.